team-perfect-deliverables/charlie/README.md

 For the side bet the P&L, that is, the direction positive or negative, is already in the side bet.
-For instance suppose the side bet is a seven on the first card.
+For instance, suppose the side bet is a seven on the first card.
-The player makes two bets: 10 for the main bet and 5 for the side bet of seven on the first card
+The player makes two bets: 10 for the main bet and 5 for the side bet of seven on the first card.
 The [Wizard of Odds](http://wizardofodds.com/games/blackjack/appendix/8/) says seven on first card pays 3:1.
 But the player gets a Blackjack.
 Dealer pays 3:2 on the 10 and sets the bet amount in the hand id to 15.
-Dealer invokes the side rule which finds no seven on first card and the side bet rule sets -5 as the side bet.
+Dealer uses the side rule which finds no seven on first card and the side bet rule sets -5 as the side bet.
-IPlayer receives the blackjack message and adds 15 minus 5 or 10 to the bankroll.
+IPlayer receives the blackjack message and adds 15 minus 5 = 10 to the IPlayer bankroll.
-The table invokes _setHid_ on ISideBetView to signal the side bet outcome.
+The table invokes _setHid_ on ISideBetView to indicate the side bet loss.

-###Advisor plugins
+###Advisor plugin
-This plugin passively monitors the player and when a play discrepancy is detected, it issues a warning.
+This plugin monitors the player and when a play discrepancy is detected, it issues a warning.
 For instance, suppose we have Ace vs. 10+6.
 The Basic Strategy says hit.
-However, if the player presses stay, Advisor offers it advice to hit.
+However, if the player presses stay, IAdvisor offers advice to hit.
+However, IAdvisor only needs to give the advice.
+IAdvisor does not have to deal with the user interface or how to render the advice.
+That's the job of Charlie.

-The plugin, as with the others, is in charlie.props:

-    charlie.advisor

-As with the other plugins, the class must be the fully qualified class name.
+The properties files, _charlie.props_, as with the other plugins declares the implementation of IAdvisor with the _charlie.advisor_ property.
+Again, you must specify the fully qualified concrete class name.

-The allowed responses are in the *Play* enum:
+IAdvisor receives the player's hand and the dealer's up-card.
+IAdvisor has to analyze these and return a response that are in the *Play* enum:

 * HIT
 * STAY
 * DOUBLE_DOWN
 * SPLIT

-Note uppercase is required.

-By default is no advising even if Advisor has been successfully loaded.
-The player must enable advising.

-###A quasi-plugin
-There is one other plugin-like interface: *IUi*.
-*ATable* implements IUi as the interface to Courier.
-While I don't expect any other UI, e.g., a command line interface, to be very useful, the interface is there nonetheless.

-###Future plugins
+* NONE

+If IAdvisor cannot be loaded for some reason, the default is no advice.